 The image is a screen capture from a creative commons license YouTube video by Buddy Huggins I Highly Endorse LEON’S LOBSTER HUT, Food Review TripAdvisor

-The post "Having a Stake (or a lobster) in Endorsements" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2016/03/stake-in-endorsements/) on March 22, 2016.
+The post "Having a Stake (or a lobster) in Endorsements" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/03/stake-in-endorsements/) on March 22, 2016.